CaoAssignments/cse8b-wi20-pa7-starter/writeup.md

 #### - `public ArrayList<String> splitLine (String sentence)`

 This method takes in a String as a parameter.
-The String will contain the the entire contents of one review and this method should split it into words and return an ArrayList of words.
+The String will contain the entire contents of one review and this method should split it into words and return an ArrayList of words.

 Example: